 The Depository Trust Company, New York, New York ("DTC"), is to act as securities depository for the Series Bonds.
 The ownership of one fully registered Series Bond will be registered in the name of Cede & Co., DTC's partnership nominee.
-So long as Cede & Co. or another nominee designated by DTC is the registered owner of the Series Bonds, references herein to the Bondowners, Owners or registered owners of the Series Bonds shall mean Cede & Co. or such other nominee and shall not mean the Beneficial Owners (as hereinafter defined) of those Series Bonds.
+So long as Cede & Co. or another nominee designated by DTC is the registered owner of the Series Bonds, references herein to the Bondowners, Owners or registered owners of the Series Bonds means Cede & Co. or any other nominee and not the Beneficial Owners (as hereinafter defined) of those Series Bonds.